 AKD was founded in 1920 at the University of Southern California by Emory Bogardus.
 In the following year, Dr. Bogardus invited other sociology departments to establish chapters of Alpha Kappa Delta.
 Today, there are more than 500 chapters of the Society.
 Our chapter at Lynchburg College was founded in 1988.

-The Department of Sociology and Criminology inducted eight new members into Alpha Kappa Delta (AKD) on March 18, 2014.
+The Sociology Department inducted six new members into Alpha Kappa Delta (AKD).

 The following students are now lifetime members of AKD: